JingyuLiuMath/JingyuLiuMath.github.io/_pages/presentations.md

 ## Upcoming Presentations

+- Jingyu Liu, A Superfast Direct Solver for Nonuniform Discrete Fourier Transform of Type 3, The Third Academic Communication Conference for PhD Students on Frontiers of Mathematics, Beijing China (November 2025).

 ## Oral Presentations

 - Jingyu Liu, A Superfast Direct Solver for Nonuniform Discrete Fourier Transform of Type 3, HKSIAM 2025, Hongkong China (July 2025).